sotoplatero/apologify/src/content/articles/write-apology-letter-boss-causing-material-damage/index.md

 #### Scenario Introduction

-You accidentally spilled coffee on your boss’s important documents, which required reprinting and reorganization.
+You accidentally spilled coffee on your boss's important documents, which required reprinting and reorganization.

 > Dear [Boss's Name],
 >